 On 20 April 2021 we will be holding our delayed seventh Great Debate as a virtual Zoom event, in partnership with SICK!
 Festival and Kunstinstituut Melly in Rotterdam as part of the Mindscapes programme.

 The debate panel are:

-- Ellen van Loon, Partner at OMA Architects and lead architect of Factory Manchester
+- Ellen van Loon, Partner at OMA (Office for Metropolitan Architecture) and lead architect of Factory Manchester

 - Said Kasmi, Deputy Mayor for Education, Culture and Tourism, City of Rotterdam